kuielab/mdx-net/README_SUBMISSION.md

   - bass: ```python run.py experiment=multigpu_bass model=ConvTDFNet_bass```
   - other: ```python run.py experiment=multigpu_other model=ConvTDFNet_other```

-- for training, each takes at least 3 days, usually 4~5 days with four ```-2080ti-s```.
+- For training, each takes at least 3 days, usually 4~5 days to early-stop for the current configurations.
-  - this model directly estimates the target complex-valued spectrogram
-  - We empirically found that model based on this type of estimation method
-    - even if its validation loss converges, its SDR performance can be improved further
-    - thus, we did not use a strict earlystopping [threshold]()

 - Default logging system is [wandb](https://www.wandb.com/)
   ![](val_loss_vocals.png)

-- checkpoint result saving callbacks
+- Checkpoint result saving callbacks
-  - we use [onnx](https://onnx.ai/) for faster inference to meet the time limit
+  - We use [onnx](https://onnx.ai/) for faster inference to meet the time limit
     - see the [related issue](https://github.com/ws-choi/Conditioned-Source-Separation-LaSAFT/issues/20#issuecomment-840407759)
-  - you don't have to manually convert ```.onnx``` file.
-  - our code automatically generates a corresponding ```.onnx``` whenever a new checkpoint is saved by [checkpoint callback](https://github.com/kuielab/mdx-net/blob/7c6f7daecde13c0e8ed97f308577f6690b0c31af/configs/callbacks/default.yaml#L2)
+  - You don't have to manually convert ```.onnx``` files.
+Our code automatically generates ```.onnx``` whenever a new checkpoint is saved by [checkpoint callback](https://github.com/kuielab/mdx-net/blob/7c6f7daecde13c0e8ed97f308577f6690b0c31af/configs/callbacks/default.yaml#L2)
     ![](onnx_callback.png)
-  - this function was implemented as a callback function
+  - This function was implemented as a callback function
     - see [this](https://github.com/kuielab/mdx-net/blob/7c6f7daecde13c0e8ed97f308577f6690b0c31af/configs/callbacks/default.yaml#L18)
     - and [this](https://github.com/kuielab/mdx-net/blob/7c6f7daecde13c0e8ed97f308577f6690b0c31af/src/callbacks/onnx_callback.py#L11)

 #### The epoch of each checkpoint we used
 - Leaderboard A
-    - vocals: 1400 epoch
+    - vocals: 2360 epoch
-    - bass: 1300 epoch
+    - bass: 1720 epoch
-    - drums: 300 epoch
+    - drums: 600 epoch
-    - other: 900 epoch
+    - other: 1720 epoch
-    - note: but if we keep training then the SDRs usually goes higher

 - Leaderboard B
     - vocals: 1960 epoch
-    - bass: 1720 epoch
+    - bass: 1200 epoch
     - drums: 940 epoch
     - other: 1660 epoch
-    - note: but if we keep training then the SDRs usually goes higher
+    - note: the models were submitted before convergence, and the learning rate might have not been optimal as well (ex. for 'other', Leaderboard A score is higher)

 ### 3. Phase 2 (Optional)

-This phase can improve the SDR (but not significantly).

 This phase **does not fine-tune** the pretrained separators from the previous phase.